 Eligibility to Walk at Commencement

-The university grants degrees at the end of each summer, fall, and spring term.
+The university confers degrees at the end of each summer, fall, and spring term.
 Commencement ceremonies are held mid-May, to recognize summer and fall graduates and spring degree candidates.

 Students file an application to graduate for summer, fall, or spring at the start of their final semester.
 The application triggers a review of the student's academic record to determine whether or not it is possible for the student to complete degree requirements at the end of that term.
 Late applications may result in the student's name being omitted from the commencement program and other printed materials and will delay the student's ability to rent commencement regalia.